aprilc-d/Chess/README.md

 # Chess
-A playable version of chess with a mouse friendly interface and a simple ai opponent
+A playable version of chess with a visual user interface and a simple ai opponent.
+The game is controlled by your mouse